S-James19/Portfolio-Website/documentation/optimisation/optimisation.md

 ### Method

-To conduct my investigation, I have made use of a profiling tool called Google Lighthouse.
-This is a tool that can be downloaded as a website browser extenstension that scans the webpage with different tests, and returns an overall score depending on how well the tests do.
+To conduct my investigation, I have made use of a profiling tool called [Google Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=fr).
+This is a tool that can be downloaded as a website browser extension that scans the webpage with different tests, and returns an overall score depending on how well the tests do.

 Google Lighthouse tests the website for multiple different categories which contribute to the performance of the website, these include the following: